 *(presumably of hunger!)

-The secret to perfectly soft, plump and sticky Japanese rice is to leave the lid on during the whole process.
+The secret to perfectly soft, plump and sticky Japanese rice is to leave the lid ON during the whole process.
 No matter how much you’re tempted to check on the rice, lifting the lid even a little will allow precious steam to escape.
 So just DON’T DO IT.
 Listen to the sound of the rice bubbling and check for escaping steam to know when to turn down the heat.
-It might take a couple of tries to get this right as the cooking time will vary from pot to pot depending on how well it retains heat, but you’ll get a feel for it.
+It might take a couple of tries to get this right as the cooking time will vary from pot to pot depending on how well it retains heat.
+Don’t worry, you’ll get a feel for it.

-After cooking over low heat for about 10 minutes, make sure to remove from heat and set aside for another 10 minutes at least to allow it to steam.
+After cooking over low heat for about 10 minutes, make sure to remove from heat and set aside for another 10 minutes minimum to allow it to steam.
 Fluff up the rice with a paddle or wooden spatula before serving so that the bottom grains don’t become overly moist.
 If you have leftover rice and want to set it aside for refills, just cover the pot with a cloth and the lid.
-If you have served the amount you need and still have some leftover, the best way to preserve it is to divide into portions while still hot, then wrap and freeze them.
+If you have served the amount you need and still have some left over, the best way to preserve it is to divide into portions while still hot, then wrap and freeze each portion.
 Don’t put cooked rice in the refrigerator, as this will dry it out!

 If this all seems too daunting, you can use a rice cooker to do the work for you.
 There are a variety of rice cookers available internationally and online, ranging from the cheapest models with a simple on/off function, up to high-end cookers that include timers, “keep warm” functions and automatic settings for different kinds of rice.
-As not all rice cookers were created equal, not all of them will yield great results.
-Also, I think the fancy expensive models are not really worth the investment or counter space they take up, since it’s not that hard to make rice on the stove top.
+However, as not all rice cookers were created equal, not all of them will yield great results.
+Also, the fancy expensive models may not be worth the investment or counter space they take up, since it’s not that hard to make rice on the stove top.
 All you need is a heavy-bottomed pot with a fitting lid, or a pressure cooker.